H-HOPE/Use-Case-Studies/README.md

 ## Site 2: Verona sewage treatment discharge canal (Entrance of the Labyrinth)

-We analyzed water velocity data collected from the Entrance of the outflow channel of the Verona sewage treatment plant, a location characterized by concentrated and laminar flow ideal for oscillating harvesters.
+We analyzed water velocity data collected from the entrance of the outflow channel of the Verona sewage treatment plant, a location characterized by concentrated and laminar flow ideal for oscillating harvesters.
 Measurements, taken at one-minute intervals from January 2021 to December 2022, were analyzed to calculate potential harvester power generation.

 **Water velocity data analysis**